-- How do the rights to freedom of assembly and petition relate to the right to freedom of speech? - What ways are there to petition the government for "redress of grievances"? - In what ways has technology changed the way we exercise our rights to petition our elected officials? - When does the government have the ability to restrict protest in order to keep public order and safety?
+- How has the Supreme Court changed the rights to assembly and petition with its expansive speech right, known as "freedom of expression?" - In what ways has technology changed the way we petition our elected officials? - When does the government have the ability to restrict collective activity in order to keep public order and safety?